kasramp/Eris/README.md

 Each API designed for its own use case, though both give the same response.

-To access the APIs need to perform `get` request at the following URLs:
+To access the APIs need to perform `get` request on the following URLs:

 - [/v1/weather/current](#current)
 - [/v1/weather/currentbyip](#currentbyip)